Sudan says 31 killed in tribal clashes in Blue Nile province | Law-Order

 The local government deployed the military and paramilitary Rapid Support Forces — or RSF — to bring stability to the region.
 Authorities also imposed a nightly curfew and banned gatherings in the area where the clashes took place.

 The coup upended the country's transition to democracy and raised questions about military leaders' ability to bring security to Sudan's far-reaching areas.
-In April, tribal clashes killed over 200 people in war-wracked Darfur.
+In April, tribal clashes killed over 200 people in war-wrecked Darfur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)